Coenni/full-stack-sb-ang-skeleton/README.md

 - upgrading angular and all other libs
 - FE/BE dockerize
 - BE extract auth to separate service
+- FE/BE add user management module

 # TODO
-- FE/BE add user management module
 - FE/BE add inbox module
 - FE/BE add chat module
 - Add Prometeus, Grafana, Zipkin support
+- Add SBA
 - Add Telegram/Slack alerting
 - FE/BE add notification module
 - BE replace controller pojos with dtos and implement mappings